 Because $r(\rho) \geq n > 0$ and $f^2(\rho) < 1$, the drainhole space-time manifold is geodesically complete and has no one-way event horizon, the throat being therefore traversable by test particles and light in both directions.
-The manifold is asymptotic as $\rho \to \infty$ to a Schwarzschild manifold with (active gravitational) mass parameter $m$.
-The flowing `ether' has radial velocity $f(\rho)$ (taken as the negative square root of $f^2(\rho)$) and radial acceleration $(f^2/2)'(\rho)$, which computes to $-m/r^2(\rho)$ and therefore is strongest at $\rho = 2 \, m$, where $r$ assumes its minimum value.
-Because the radial acceleration is everywhere aimed in the direction of decreasing $\rho$, the drainhole attracts test particles on the high, front side, where $\rho > 2 \, m$, and repels them on the low, back side, where $\rho < 2 \, m$.
-Moreover, as demonstrated in~\cite{elli1} by means of an isometry of the manifold that exchanges the `upper' and `lower' regions with one another, the lower region is asymptotic as $\rho \to -\infty$ to a Schwarzschild manifold with mass parameter $\bar m = -m e^{m \pi/a}$, so the drainhole repels test particles more strongly on the low side than it attracts them on the high side, in the ratio $-\bar m/m = e^{m \pi/\sqrt{n^2 - m^2}}$.
+The vector field \mbox{$\partial_t + c f(\rho) \partial_\rho$} generates radial geodesics parametrized by proper time; with $f$ chosen as $-\sqrt{1 - e^{-(2 \, m/n) \phi}}$ it is taken to be the velocity field of a `gravitational ether' flowing from $\rho = \infty$ on the high side (the upper region), down into the drainhole throat, across the threshold, out into the low side (the lower region), and onward to $\rho = -\infty$.
+The ether's radial acceleration is $(c^2 f^2/2)'(\rho)$, which computes to $d^2 \! \rho/d\tau^2 = -c^2 m/r^2(\rho)$ and therefore is strongest at the threshold, where $r(\rho)$ is at its minimum.
+Because the radial acceleration is everywhere aimed in the direction of decreasing $\rho$, the drainhole attracts test particles on the high side and repels them on the low side.
+Moreover, as demonstrated in Ref.~\cite{elli1} by means of an isometry of the manifold that exchanges the upper and lower regions with one another, whereas the upper region is asymptotic as $\rho \to \infty$ to a Schwarzschild manifold with (active gravitational) mass parameter $m$, the lower region is asymptotic as $\rho \to -\infty$ to a Schwarzschild manifold with mass parameter $\bar m = -m e^{m \pi/a}$, so the drainhole repels test particles more strongly on the low side than it attracts them on the high side, in the ratio $-\bar m/m = e^{m \pi/\sqrt{n^2 - m^2}}$.
 It is this excess of negative, repulsive mass over positive, attractive mass that qualifies drainholes as candidates for explaining the accelerating expansion of the universe and doing away with the cosmological constant.